 Article originally published in The Living City in April 2015.

 Ignacio Grávalos es arquitecto por la ETSAB (Barcelona, 1994).
-Es profesor titular de Expresión Arquitectónica de la Escuela de Arquitectura de la Universidad San Jorge de Zaragoza.
+Doctor por la Universidad de Zaragoza (2020) con su tesis “El fin de la modernidad.
+Visiones del espacio urbano desde una perspectiva cinematográfica”.
+Master de Investigación y Formación Avanzada en Arquitectura por la Universidad San Jorge (2013).
+Es profesor titular de Expresión Arquitectónica y Proyectos Fin de Grado de la Escuela de Arquitectura de la Universidad San Jorge.